mr-elliot/Gmail-to-xlsx/README.md

 `pip install email`

-# Pre-configuration to be done.
+# Pre-configuration to be done
 Open your gmail account -> Settings -> Security -> find "Less secure app access" and Turnn it ON.(Don't worry this is just to enable that your script can have  access for fetching details).